WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 ## Introduction

 BTCR is a DID method that is based on the Bitcoin blockchain.
-The BTCR DID scheme ([definition of DID scheme](https://w3c-ccg.github.io/did-spec/)) encodes a confirmed transaction on the Bitcoin blockchain.
+The BTCR DID scheme encodes a confirmed transaction on the Bitcoin blockchain.
 From the transaction, one can determine:
 - The "owner key", or the key for the owner of the DID.
 This is listed as the public key (not the hash of the public key, aka Bitcoin address), that signed the transaction
 - The "control key", or more precisely for BTCR, the hash of the control key (aka Bitcoin address), which is a transaction output.
 The owner of a control key can update the DDO
 - (Optional) A reference to a continuation DDO in the OP_RETURN field.
 This could be a link to an IPFS address of a DDO with additional keys